Skip to Content

 • This takes a longer cooking time.

-• Turning the polos curry to a darker shade of brown can be done by continuing to slow cook the jackfruit curry from the time you add thin milk, in low heat for a few hours(maybe 1-2 or sometimes more).
+• Turning the polos curry to a darker shade of brown can be done by continuing to slow cook the jackfruit curry from the time you add thin milk, on low heat for a few hours(maybe 1-2 or sometimes more).

 • Can I use canned jackfruit?